shadeonline/shadeonline/README.md

 - 👋 Hi, I’m @shadeonline
-- 👀 I’m interested in algorithm trading
+- 👀 I’m interested in algorithmic trading
-- 🌱 I’m currently learning fullstack web development
 - 📫 You can reach me by sending me a pm

 <!---